Visual Arts: Definition, Types, Elements, 2D Art vs. 3D Art, Filmmaking and Game Design

 Graphic design is closely linked to user experience, the study of how people interact with a certain product or designed space, like a website, app, or even putting together Ikea furniture.
 Graphic design is often used to alleviate problems users have.
 For example, they might color code options or create feedback animations so users know that their actions have registered.

-Now we break out into three dimensions, which includes its own impressive array of methods and forms.
+3D visual art brings us into the world of making objects, which includes its own impressive array of methods and forms.

 Arts and Crafts